Becoming a homestay host

 - To respect your privacy when appropriate, so that you can also lead your own lives.
 You are not expected to be around for them all the time.

-We are happy to work with all types of families but we do only accept families that are located up to 40 min from our centres.
+We are happy to work with all types of families but we do only accept families that are located up to 40 minutes from our centre.

 If you are interested in becoming a host please contact us for further details, rates and an interview.